Please read our Data Protection & Use Notification to learn more.

 How does Arcadia University decide what Tier we are operating in and when to move from one Tier to another?

-Arcadia University considers many factors when making this determination.
-Those factors include the level of COVID transmission with the Arcadia community, the level of COVID transmission in the local area, the availability of resources needed to address the health and safety needs of the University community, our testing capacity, vaccine availability, and uptake, and recommendations and requirements from public health, government, and accrediting or other oversight bodies.
+Many factors are considered when making this determination, including the level of COVID transmission with the Arcadia community, the level of COVID transmission in the local area, the availability of resources needed to address the health and safety needs of the University community, our testing capacity, vaccine availability, and uptake, and recommendations and requirements from public health, government, and accrediting or other oversight bodies.

 What are the "standard COVID mitigation measures" mentioned in the Operational Tiers?